 We are honored to have a room named for Edward Buxton Cristy, the architect who designed the Bottger Mansion Bed & Breakfast.
 He was also the creator of the Pueblo Revival style of architecture seen throughout New Mexico today.

-- first floor room with king or two twin beds
+- first floor room with king bed (can be separated into two twin beds)

 - private full bath with tub and shower